Seteco/Somorrostro/Linux-console-tools,-fail-to-report-per-process-CPU-usage-properly.md

 ---

-# Console tools... provide false information!
+# Console tools... lie to us!

 Yes, I know what you think.
 This cannot be happening.